 The Amphitheatre is the market’s performance art section.
 It’s adjacent to the beer garden so grab a cold one and watch some live music.
-Organizers book the stage with a wide array of events from bands to traditional and contemporary dance routines, to magic shows, comedy, and theater.
+Organisers book the stage with a wide array of events from bands to traditional and contemporary dance routines, to magic shows, comedy, and theatre.
 Catch some local musicians rocking out or maybe even a poetry reading depending on the day.

 Cicada doesn’t lack in the food department which is possibly the best reason to visit Hua Hin’s markets.
 Cicada Cuisine is a section dedicated to food, and it’s bulging with local delicacies.
 American style food alongside Thai style food is available here, Japanese, Chinese, Italian and Korean barbecue, fried mussels, Phad Thai, rice based dishes.
 Plus an entire dessert hall with treats likes pastries, gelato, sweet bread, cakes, coconut sweets and gourmet chocolates.
 For a contemporary take on a traditional Thai market, visit Cicada.
 It’s only open Fridays, Saturday s, and Sundays from 6 pm to Midnight.